-The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) was set up in 1955 during the 10th session of the General Assembly of the United Nations.
+UNSCEAR The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) was set up in 1955 during the 10th session of the General Assembly of the United Nations.
 It comprises representatives from 21 countries and reports to the General Assembly of the United Nations.
 It is a scientific organisation whose aim is to validate and approve the results of national or international studies into the effects of ionising radiation on man.

-Every 5 years, UNSCEAR publishes a summary of the work conducted internationally in 2 fields: radiation sources (metrology) and the effects of radiation on man (radiobiology, radiotoxicology, etc.) (see next page).
-The next publication is scheduled for 2006.
+In 2006, UNSCEAR put the finishing touches to a number of reports dealing with source-effect relationships for radon in the home and professional radon, epidemiological studies into cancers caused by radiation, the epidemiology of cardiovascular diseases and diseases other than cancers caused by radiation, the effects of ionising radiation on the immune system and the non-targeted and longterm effects of radiation.
+A number of other reports are also being prepared (effects of ionising radiation on plant and animal species, exposure due to radiological accidents, sources of exposure for workers and the public and medical exposure).